 <network-check-ping-command>ping -c 1 -t %d %s</network-check-ping-command>

-<!-- use this to customize the ping used for ipv addresses -->
+<!-- use this to customize the ping used for ipv6 addresses -->

 <network-check-ping6-command>ping6 -c 1 %2$s</network-check-ping6-command>

-Once you lose connectivity towards 10.0.0.1 on the given example, you will see see this output at the server:
+Once you lose connectivity towards 10.0.0.1 on the given example the broker will log something like this:

 09:49:24,562 WARN [org.apache.activemq.artemis.core.server.NetworkHealthCheck] Ping Address /10.0.0.1 wasn't reacheable